Fer-Bonilla/Udacity-Data-Engineering-data-modeling-with-postgres/README.md

 ## Problem understanding

-In this project, you'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
-To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+Define fact and dimension tables for a star schema for a particular analytic focus and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
 The task is to create a database schema and upload the data into a PostgreSQL database and implement an ETL pipeline for this analysis.

 ## Data description